cwi-dis/igor/igor/std-plugins/iirfid/readme.md

 * _start_: starts the rfid reader asynchronously, telling it to POST each tag presented to this Igor, `sensors/rfid/rfidtag`.
 * _cleanup_: remove all entries in `sensors/rfid` and `sensors/tags` except the last one.

-* When a new raw tag is entered into `sensors/rfid` look it up in `plugindata/iirfid` and post the user-friendly name in `sensors/tags`.
+## internal actions

-* When a new tag is entered into `sensors/rfid` update `environment/introspection/lastActivity/rfid`.
+* When a new raw tag is entered into `sensors/iirfidrfid` look it up in `plugindata/rfid` and post the user-friendly name in `sensors/tags`.